Wenceslaus of Żagań: Life

 After his father's death in 1439 Wenceslaus inherited the Duchy of Żagań-Przewóz jointly with his older brothers, Balthasar and Rudolf and his younger brother Jan II the Mad.

 In 1449, the Duchy was divided in two parts: Żagań and Przewóz.
 Wenceslaus received Przewóz together with his brother Jan II as a co-ruler.
 Because of his mental illness, Wenceslaus didn't participate in the political life.
 In 1454 Jan II became Wenceslaus's legal guardian and was obliged to ensure him an adequate lifestyle.
 In 1472, when Jan II sold the Duchy of Żagań to the rulers of Saxony, Ernest and Albert, Wenceslaus received 2,100 florins as a pension.

-In 1476 Wenceslaus renounced to his claims over the Duchy of Głogów for a rent of 400 guilders and moved to Wroclaw, where he entered the monastery of St. Barbara.
+In 1476 Wenceslaus renounced to his claims over the Duchy of Głogów for a rent of 400 guilders and moved to Wrocław, where he entered the monastery of St. Barbara.
 There he actively participated in the religious life of the city.
 In 1478 he made a will in which enrolled his property and rents for the construction of the church of St. Barbara.
 He died on 29 April 1488.
 After his death he was buried in the church, which he founded.